ArthurPas/Reseau/Tutorial.md

 };
 </blockquote>

-With that the dns1 will be in charge of the main domain "netas".
+Including this piece of code into the file will grant dns1 to be in charge of the main domain "netas".

-Then we have to copy the the /etc/bind/db.empty file in /etc/bind/db.netas
+We then have to copy the the /etc/bind/db.empty file in /etc/bind/db.netas

 After that, we can we have to update the /etc/bind/db.netas file with this entry :